 There are no approved gene therapies currently on the market for LPLD.
 The current management of LPLD consists of strict adherence to an extremely low-fat diet, but compliance with such a diet is challenging.
 Lipid-lowering drugs are generally not effective for treating LPLD.
-We are not aware of any other drugs or therapies currently in development that treat LPLD by using the LPL sequence containing the LPLS447X genetic variant or otherwise.
+We are not aware of any other drugs or therapies currently in development that treat LPLD by using the LPL sequence containing the LPL^{S447X} genetic variant or otherwise.

-TV-45070 and GDC-0276 Competition
+TV-45070, GDC-0276, and GDC-0310 Competition

 Drug discovery and development for various pain applications is intensely competitive.
 There are a large number of approved products for neuropathic pain, inflammatory pain and other pain indications.
 These approved products include capsaicin, celecoxib, lidocaine, narcotic analgesics and pregabalin.
-We are also aware of clinical-stage development programs at several pharmaceutical and biotechnology companies that are developing Nav1.7 inhibitors for the treatment of pain, including Bioline Rx Ltd., Biogen Idec through its recently announced intention to acquire Convergence Pharmaceuticals Limited, Dainippon Sumitomo Co., Ltd. and Pfizer, Inc. Moreover, we are aware of various other product candidates in development that target other mechanisms of action to treat various pain indications, including calcium channel inhibitors, nerve growth factor inhibitors and P2X purinoceptor 3 inhibitors.
+We are also aware of clinical-stage development programs at several pharmaceutical and biotechnology companies that are developing Nav1.7 inhibitors or other sodium channel inhibitors for the treatment of pain, including Biogen Inc., Dainippon Sumitomo Co., Ltd., Eli Lilly and Company, Merck, NeuroQuest Inc., and Vertex Pharmaceuticals Inc. Moreover, we are aware of various other product candidates in development that target other mechanisms of action to treat various pain indications, including calcium channel inhibitors, nerve growth factor inhibitors and P2X purinoceptor 3 inhibitors.